softwarepioneers/softwarepioneers/README.md

-# Hi there, I’m Abdulsalam Hassan 👋
+# Hi there, I’m Ibrahim Saed Abdalla 👋

 🎓 A first-year Computer Science student at SIMAD Univesity passionate about learning and building awesome tech!